Geometry in the Age of Data‑Driven Robotics

 A Full-Day Workshop at ICRA 2026

-📅 Friday, June 5th, 2026 📍 To be announced
+📅 Friday, June 5th, 2026 📍 Hall C4

 If you’re attending ICRA 2026, don’t miss this full-day workshop exploring one of the most timely questions in robotics today: What is the role of geometric methods in an era increasingly dominated by data-driven approaches?